Find all the most interesting Ronnie O'Sullivan betting odds for the World Championships in 2025.

 Ronnie O'Sullivan has always been one of the outright favourites to win the World Championship in every tournament he has entered.
-This year is no exception.
+This year is no exception even with missing several tournaments.

-The best Ronnie O`Sullivan outright winner odds are listed in the table below:
+Ronnie O`Sullivan odds to win world championship are listed in the table below:

 Betting Site | Winner Odds | Where To Play |